 andgeometric shapes were ALL super hot in the eighties.

 - Add transparent “lenses”

 This is the perfect time to add a super cool colored “lens” to your glasses.
-Cut out a strip of transparency, trim to fit your glasses and glue to the back – now you’re ready to see in technicolor!
+Cut out a strip of transparency, trim it to fit your glasses, and glue it to the back of your frames.
+Now you’re ready to see in technicolor!

 - Assemble glasses with glue

 Make sure your glasses are going to be the right size to fit on your head!
 If they’re too long you can trim a bit off the square sides – if they’re too short, you can cut a couple of rectangle “extension” pieces out of your cereal box and glue them on!
 Glue or tape the sides of your glasses to the main eyepiece once you’re sure they’ll be a perfect fit.

 - Add finishing details